 If you are not careful, you could be eating foods with hundreds of calories of fats from oils, sauces, dressings, and butters that unnecessarily are used to enhance the flavor of food.
 Even if you are eating something as “healthy” as a salad, or vegetables, you could be eating a 1400 calorie instead of a 400 calorie salad just because of the dressing.

-Proceed with caution: restaurant salad entrees and other danger zones
+Proceed with caution: restaurant salad entrees and other hot zones

 Condiment Caloriebombs are rampant in restaurant / takeout situation.
 For example, curry could sound healthy but it is usually high in fat from oils, sugars, and other ingredients that you have no control over.
 Most foods, even healthy ones like salmon and vegetables, are prepared in oil or butter, sometimes both.
 Salads don’t fare much better.
 In fact many of the most popular restaurant chains, like California Pizza Kitchen, TGI Friday’s and Cheesecake factories have salads ranging from 1-2000 calories because of the calories from the dressing.
 Of course, portion sizes are like an evil sidekick in this scheme.